aksommerville/egg2/README.md

 - - - Now that I'm thinking about it, these really aren't "opt" units at all.
 Make a new concept of "util" units, and build all for every target.
 - - [x] editor: MIDI-In for synth instrument testing.
 Maybe just while the modecfg modal is open?
 - - [x] Edit SDK instruments.
 Maybe a global option in the Editor's actions menu?
+- - [x] ^ SongEditor forbids new channels chid>=16, and chid have to be assigned sequentially.
+Also has lots of UI we're not going to use here.
+Write a new InstrumentsEditor?
 - - [ ] Standard instruments.
 - - [ ] In-game menu.
 Quit, Audio prefs, Language, Input config.
 - - - [ ] Native menu.